Clean Air Zones (CAZ) in the UK – the 2023 guide

 - Leicester was set to implement a CAZ, however the air quality was found to have improved enough in 2020 to meet all targets.

-- Liverpool, like Manchester, has opposed a CAZ due to the shortage and cost of new and used compliant vehicles.
-In the first instance, Liverpool City Council instead want to focus on improving public transport networks and finding other ways to improve air quality.
+- Liverpool opposed a CAZ due to the shortage and cost of new and used compliant vehicles.
+In the first instance, Liverpool City Council instead wants to focus on improving public transport networks and finding other ways to improve air quality.
 Read more on Let’s Clear the Air Liverpool.

 - Nottingham City Council cancelled plans for a CAZ when modelling revealed it was not necessary in order to reduce air pollution.
 Instead, they have used funding to retrofit buses, increase the number of zero-emission taxis, and convert public vehicles such as waste disposal lorries.